Ask any random person what she wants out of life, and included in the answer is to be happy.

 You Are A Badass is a book about how to create your dream life right now.
 Jen Sincero walks you through why we do what we do and how you make decisions that lead you toward a happier life.
 The tone of this book is lighthearted, funny, and enjoyable.
 The takeaways are serious, but the way it’s written is very fun.
 You’ll not only learn how to decide what makes you happy, but also how to go after what you want and make money the way you want to.

 10. The Universe Has Your Back: Transform Fear into Faith by Gabrielle Bernstein

 The Universe Has Your Back is a book about letting go of your expectations, staying grounded, and being happy, regardless of your external circumstances.
 Bernstein walks through the steps for spiritual surrender that will lead to a happier life.
 It’s about stepping back and letting life happen and stopping trying to control things in your life.
-When you try to force things

-You can listen to Gabrielle Bernstein on Oprah’s Super Soul Sessions talk about this topic – it’s super inspiring.
+You can listen to Gabrielle Bernstein on Oprah’s Super Soul Sessions talk about this topic – it’s inspiring.